jnoll/peos/README.md

    - TCL (Ubuntu packages _tcl_ and _tcl-dev_; see also http://www.activestate.com/activetcl; ).
    - check (Ubuntu package _check_; see also http://check.sourceforge.net/).
 Check is only required to run the unit tests, but the kernel build will fail if check is not present.
+For OSX use homebrew
    - expect (Ubuntu package _expect_; see also http://expect.sourceforge.net/).
 Required to run the acceptance tests in _os/kernel/test/accept_tests_.
    - libxml2 (Ubuntu package _libxml2_; see also http://www.xmlsoft.org/).

 2. If the header and libary files  are not installed in the normal directory expected by the compiler on your platform (_/usr/include_ and _/usr/lib_ on Linux platforms), edit the following Makefiles to set _CFLAGS_ and _LDFLAGS_ to point to the include and library directories.